 The only change in the Settlement that relates to consumer protection is elimination of the “information-only” bill for customers of aggregators that provide consolidated billing and thus receive the associated billing credits.
 The Settlement maintains the consumer protection features of the information-only bill by requiring aggregators who wish to access the billing credit: (a) to include, with their bills, the printed inserts regarding consumer protection and safety issues that would have been placed in the information-only bill envelopes, and (b) to itemize, on their bills, the utility’s transportation charges and “rate data,” which means at least one commodity price comparison rate, either the utility rate or an index rate.
 This provision that addresses elimination of the “information-only” bill is consistent with the January 28 PG&E settlement.
 It is also consistent with the rules adopted as a part of electric industry restructuring.

 The Settlement also protects reliability of service for all core customers.
 The Settlement does not diminish the utility’s obligation to provide reliable transportation service to core customers’ end-use facilities.
 The Settlement provides core aggregators with flexibility as to how their gas is delivered to the SoCalGas system.
 Nevertheless, the Settlement ensures that each core aggregator has the ability to deliver sufficient gas to the utility’s transportation system, during peak conditions, to serve its core customer group.
-As an adjunct to a core aggregator’s ability to select unbundled core reliability storage, a core aggregator must certify to SoCalGas that it has sufficient “alternate resources” (i.e. sufficient amounts of equivalent storage withdrawal, transportation, or firm standby supply contracts) to meet its customers’ peak requirements.
+As an adjunct to a core aggregator’s ability to select unbundled core reliability storage, a core aggregator must certify to SoCalGas that it has “alternate resources” (i.e. sufficient amounts of equivalent storage withdrawal, transportation, or firm standby supply contracts) equal to the amounts of withdrawal capacity associated with rejected reliabilty/balancing storage. (per Section 5.4.4.10)

 In addition, the balancing rules continue to provide a strong incentive for a core aggregator to deliver quantities of gas that match its customers’ daily and monthly requirements.
 In this connection, the Settlement does not diminish the level of service reliability for the utilities’ bundled core procurement customers.
 The Settlement provides that SoCalGas’ core procurement department no longer will serve the role of balancing the entire utility system.
 Rather, SoCalGas’ core procurement department will be subject to the same balancing rules and OFO (and E-OFO) procedures to which all core and noncore transportation-only customers are subject.